 Despite a NATO no-fly zone over Bosnia and Herzegovina the Republika Srpska Air Force aircraft would fly to Belgrade when due for servicing and basically be swapped one for one by Yugoslav aircraft rather than returning the same aircraft.
 These were predominately the Soko J-21 Jastreb single seat ground attack aircraft you see in my photos.
 A handful were still in service when the Republika Srpska Air Force merged into the Armed Forces of Bosnia-Herzegovina in 2006, who continue to operate around 12 J-21’s today for training and ground attack purposes.

-There are possibly some examples of the Soko TJ-1 (NJ-21) Jastreb (Hawk) two-seat advanced trainer and light attack aircraft within the outdoor storage area.
-This type was a development of the single seat J-21 variant.
-The TJ-1 Jastreb trainer was introduced into Yugoslav service in 1975, with only 14 manufactured.
+There are some examples of the Soko NJ-21 Jastreb (Hawk) two-seat advanced trainer and light attack aircraft within the outdoor storage area.
+The NJ-1 Jastreb trainer was introduced into Yugoslav service in 1975, with only 14 manufactured.
 The last example was retired in 1996.

 Soko IJ-22 Orao 1 (Eagle 1) twin-engine (non afterburning) subsonic attack and reconnaissance aircraft.
 Examples include both the single seat Soko IJ-22 Orao 1 and the twin-seat Soko INJ-22 Orao 1 (although a trainer, the twin-seat variant was actually used for tactical reconnaissance).
 27 Soko IJ-22/J-22 Orao 1 single seat aircraft were introduced into Yugoslav service in 1978 and most were retired by 1997.
 8 IJ-22 were converted to the J-22M Orao 2 variant and 6 INJ-22 twin-seaters to the NJ-22 Orao 2D variant (the upgraded Orao 2 entered first service in 1986 and continue to fly with Serbia).
 The single-seater in a purple livery was an interesting sight!